meowingtons/PrivID/README.md

 Work in progess!
-Some functionality is not existent yet.
+Some functionality doesn't exist yet (sorry).

 # PrivID
 Privileged Access Management in Python.